moov-io/wire/client/docs/WireFilesApi.md

 Delete file

-Permanently deletes a File and associated Batches.
+Permanently delete a File and associated message.
 It cannot be undone.

 ### Required Parameters